ECONOMY WATCH

 Now as of the first half of 2024, re-hiring appears to be shifting more toward higher paid workers — though more dependent on job growth in health care and government.
 The pace of productivity uptake, still while high, is slowing.
 Going forward, continued progress toward ever increasing productivity with existing and new workers can go a long way to reducing upward inflation pressure.

-This past year, annual CPI inflation has bounced in a range of just under 3% to less than 4% on an annualized basis.
-As of August 2024, the monthly year-over-year inflation rate comes in at just 2.53%the lowest rate of annual price increase since February 2021.
+So far this year, CPI inflation has bounced in a range of 2.4% to 3.5% on an annualized basis.
+As of November 2024, the monthly year-over-year inflation rate comes in at just between 2.7-2.8%.
+This is a small uptick from October’s increase of 2.6%.

 Looking back to the COVID experience, the combination of public sector stimulus and unexpectedly rapid resurgence of consumer demand — even amid the pandemic and then Ukrainian war — has been accompanied by energy, supply chain and labor shortages.
 CPI inflation peaked at over 9% in June 2022 which the Federal Reserve attacked via monetary tightening with ever higher interest rates.
-Since then, the CPI trend has been downward and now seemingly stabilized at an annualized inflation rate at between 2-3%.
+Since then, the CPI trend has been downward and now seemingly stabilized at an annualized inflation rate at between 2-3% —but not yet hitting the Fed target of 2%.

 Demand-side drivers of inflation including pre-2022 historically low interest rates have been addressed, in part, by increased Fed fund rates.
-Excessive and inflationary federal stimulus funding has proven more difficult to productively remedy — with resulting stubbornness of further CPI reduction.
+Excessive and inflationary federal stimulus funding has proven more difficult to productively remedy — indicated by resulting stubbornness of further CPI reduction.

 Addressing potentially persistent supply-side drivers necessitates longer-term attention to sustained labor force participation and moderated wage increases - with even more emphasis on improved workplace productivity going forward.
 And nation-wide employment remains below what is suggested by the pre-pandemic trend (as described below).